dcunited001/dcunited001.github.io/_drafts/galactic-ethics-and-sciency-schtuffins.md

     space to delay the propagation of energy.
   - i really can't even imagine what this thing would look like

+### Cosmic evolution

+- how has the apperance of the cosmos change over millions of years?
+  - how does the path of a ray of light change due to the effect of gravity? how does gravity's affect aggrgate/accumulate over vast distances and is its effect changed by the influence of curved space?
+    - (OMFG I think i've added this same question fourteen times!)
+  - if so, how could such a force possibly respect the law of the conservation of energy? there should be some characteristic distortion in the dispersal of gravity's energy & effect on spacetime curvature. it should differ from the idealized distortion predicted by the standard model because gravity acts on spacetime and spacetime influences movement of mass. but there should be distortion in the dispersion of gravities energy in order for it to adhere to the conservation of energy
+    - Noether's theorum & symmetries (and general th. relative)
+      - what was i thinking here?

 ### Ideas on gravity from imagining directional antennae attenuation

 (mostly pointless)